kcjpop/postcss-atomic/README.md

 @custom-media --xl (min-width: 1280px);

-/* Each directive is a set of related utility rules */
+/* Each directive is a set of related utility rules */ .container {

-/* Generate all rules of "float" directive */

-/* Or select which rules will be created */

-/* Or generate pseudo-class variants for all classes of a directives */ .container {
   width: 100%;
 }

-.float-right {
+/* Generate all rules of "float" directive */ .float-right {
   float: right;
 }